fslev/cucumber-jutils/Readme.md

 An extension to [Cucumber for Java](https://github.com/cucumber/cucumber-jvm) based on [Cucumber Guice](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-guice), with scenario variables support, assertion support and some pre-defined utility steps.

-_It takes over the usual features needed inside a Cucumber based test framework, such as:_
+_It augments your Cucumber based test framework with some powerful features, such as:_
 * [Scenario scoped variables](#scenario-vars) (available from both Gherkin and Java)
 * [Assertion support](#assertion-support)
 * [SpEL support](#spel-support)